murphygroup/cellorganizer-documentation_old/source/chapters/galaxy-spharm_tutorial/index.rst

     .. figure:: ../source/chapters/galaxy-spharm_tutorial/images/adv_options.png

-16. Once all the information is complete click on |execute| the button that will close the options panel.
+16. Once all the information is complete click on |execute|, the button that will close the options panel.
 A green box will be displayed indicating that the demo is being run and a new item in the history will be added with the model ran.

+    .. |execute| image:: ../source/chapters/galaxy-spharm_tutorial/images/execute_button.png

     * You should see your generated outputs in the right sidebar
-    |execute| .. figure:: ../source/chapters/galaxy-spharm_tutorial/images/execute_button.png
         .. figure:: ../source/chapters/galaxy-spharm_tutorial/images/outputs1_right_sidebar.png

 17. You can view the indexed image by clicking the eye icon next to the name